Drum magazine: Pistols and rifles

 A drum magazine was built for the Luger (Pistole 1908) pistol; although the Luger usually used an 8-cartridge box magazine, the optional 32-cartridge Schneckenmagazine ("snail magazine") was also sometimes used.

-Moubray G. Farquhar and Arthur H. Hill applied for a British patent for "A New or Improved Cartridge Magazine for Small Arms and Machine Guns" in 1915 for their Farquhar–Hill rifle, and it was accepted in 1919.
+Moubray G. Farquhar and Arthur H. Hill applied for a British patent for "A New or Improved Cartridge Magazine for Small Arms and Machine Guns" in 1915 for a drum magazine for their Farquhar–Hill rifle, and it was accepted in 1919.
+Farquhar and Hill wrote that their invention's principal object was "to enable the magazines of fire arms and machine guns to carry a larger number of cartridges than is usual."

 Submachine guns

 The Standschütze Hellriegel M1915 used a drum magazine (incorporating a linked belt) and a water-cooled barrel.

 In 1915, the Standschütze Hellriegel M1915 (German: Maschinengewehr des Standschützen Hellriegel, "Machine gun from reservist Hellriegel"), an Austro-Hungarian water-cooled submachine gun, was produced during World War I in very limited prototype numbers.